caseyscarborough/github/README.md

 [![Gem Version](https://badge.fury.io/rb/github_api_v3.png)](http://badge.fury.io/rb/github_api_v3)

-This is a simple wrapper for GitHub's v3 API.
+This is a simple and easy to use wrapper for GitHub's v3 API.
 Knowing a little about [GitHub's API](http://developer.github.com/) will aid in its use, but is not necessary.
+Nearly all methods of the API have been implemented, but there are a few left to go.

 ## Documentation

-Full documentation for the gem can be found at [rdoc.info/gems/github_api_v3/frames](http://rdoc.info/github/caseyscarborough/github/master/frames).
+Full documentation for the gem can be found at [rdoc.info/gems/github_api_v3/frames](http://rdoc.info/gems/github_api_v3/frames).
+I strongly recommend checking it out, as the library is very well documented.

 ## Installation